 In different countries, delicacies are sometimes considered dishes that are completely different from what we are used to seeing on our dining table.

 In China, Japan, and Vietnam, a dish is quite popular, the main ingredient of which is a living frog.
-You can admire how the Japanese expertly deals with this delicious dish.
+You can admire how the Japanese expertly deal with this delicious dish.

 Most often, the вЂњdelicacyвЂќ is prepared from specially grown frogs, the process of its preparation is simple вЂ” they remove the skin from the frog, gut it, then cut it into pieces and put it on a plate with a side dish, the main decoration of the delicacy is the frogвЂ™s still-living head.